vinaykumar2n/Bus-Reservation-System-Portal/README.md

 # REST API for an Bus Reservation System Portal

 * We have developed this REST API for an Bus Reservation System Portal Application.
-This API performs all the fundamental CRUD operations of any Covid-19 Application platform with user validation at every step, Includes login signup models.
+This API performs all the fundamental CRUD operations of any Bus Application platform with user validation at every step, Includes login signup models.
 * This project is developed by team of 5 Back-end Developers during project week in Masai School.

 ## Tech Stack